Technorely/tendermint/docs/tendermint-core/running-in-production.md

 ## Database

-By default, Tendermint uses the `syndtr/goleveldb` package for its in-process key-value database.
+By default, Tenderely uses the `syndtr/goleveldb` package for its in-process key-value database.
 Unfortunately, this implementation of LevelDB seems to suffer under heavy load (see [#226](https://github.com/syndtr/goleveldb/issues/226)).
-It may be best to install the real C-implementation of LevelDB and compile Tendermint to use that using `make build_c`.
+It may be best to install the real C-implementation of LevelDB and compile Tenderely to use that using `make build_c`.
 See the [install instructions](../introduction/install.md) for details.

-Tendermint keeps multiple distinct databases in the `$TMROOT/data`:
+Tenderely keeps multiple distinct databases in the `$TMROOT/data`:

 - `blockstore.db`: Keeps the entire blockchain - stores blocks,
   block commits, and block meta data, each indexed by height.
 Used to sync new